Skip to main content

 Intelligent Handoffs

-AI briefs human agents before connecting customers, ensuring agents understand the context and customer needs
+AI briefs the human agent before connecting customers, ensuring the agent understands the context and customer needs

 Seamless Merging